If you're not a native English speaker or need to humanize your writing in other languages, look at a multilingual AI humanizer.

 JustDone AI humanizer is my go-to recommendation.
 It doesn’t just fix grammar; it helps you rewrite AI-generated text into something that feels human.
 It works well in English, Spanish, French, German, Portuguese, etc., and you can control the tone based on the type of writing you’re doing.
 I use it regularly to help students rewrite essays and personal statements while keeping their natural voice.

-QuillBot is another popular tool.
+QuillBot is another popular tool I tried to detect and humanize this essay.
 It offers paraphrasing and some language options, but in my experience, it works best in English.
 When used in French or Spanish, it often makes the writing sound overly formal or stiff.
 It’s fine for short sentences, but longer essays tend to lose their flow.

 Undetectable.AI is widely used by people trying to beat AI detectors, but it mainly focuses on English.
 When I tried it with German and Spanish texts, it didn’t adjust for tone or structure well.
 The output was clean but didn’t sound natural.